Postcards from the Wedge: Plot

 At Springfield Elementary, after Edna Krabappel shows a video from 1956 to her students about the future, she tells her students to turn in their homework project, which they had three months to do.
 Bart, who had forgotten, tries to make his homework on the fly out of odds and ends found in his desk.
-A disapproving Edna sends a letter to Homer and Marge informing them Bart is three months behind on his homework.
+A disapproving Edna sends a letter to Homer and Marge informing them Bart is a month behind on his homework.
 When Homer is informed that he does not have to help Bart with this work; he is eager to increase his son's workload, but Marge is concerned that the heavy workload will dissuade Bart from liking school, unaware that he already hates it.
 With his parents not agreeing on this issue, Bart uses their opposing views to avoid homework entirely, creating a wedge issue that sharply divides them both.
 As the arguments continue, Bart even incites them to argue about very minor things that do not even involve his homework.
 However, when Lisa sees what Bart has done, she calls him out for his behavior.

 Marge seeks advice from Ned Flanders, who recalls having a minor argument with Maude on the day she died which still haunts him.
 Marge also seeks counsel from Patty and Selma, who, eager to break up Marge and Homer, encourage her to "stick to her guns" so she will be happier without Homer.
-However, knowing how her sisters feel about Homer, Marge thinks about how her life could end up like theirs and immediately heads out to make things right with her husband.
+However, aware of how her sisters feel about Homer, Marge contemplates how her life could mirror theirs and quickly sets out to make things right with her husband.
 Meanwhile, Homer falls asleep at work, dreams about accidentally killing Marge and realizes that he too wants to apologize.
 The two spot each other in traffic, rush out of their cars and embrace.
 They then decide to let Bart fend for himself, leaving him stunned when they pay no attention to any of his antics.
 When Bart confesses to Nelson he no longer feels thrilled when he plays pranks, Nelson suggests Bart receives no gratification from pranks unless someone loses their temper.